List of Soft Machine and spin-off band members: Original run

-1970–1978

-Dobson left the band in March 1970 and, after the release and promotion of Third and Fourth, Wyatt was fired in August 1971.
+After the release and promotion of Third and Fourth, Wyatt was fired in August 1971.
 Wyatt's replacement was initially Australian drummer Phil Howard.
 However, after half of the next album Fifth was recorded, Howard himself was replaced by John Marshall.
 After Fifth was completed, Dean also left in mid-1972 and was replaced by Karl Jenkins, a former bandmate of Marshall's in Nucleus.
 The group issued Six the next year, which was Hopper's last album before departing in May 1973.
 He was replaced by Roy Babbington, another former Nucleus member who had previously worked with Soft Machine as a session musician, playing double bass on Fourth and Fifth.
-In November, the group became a five-piece again with the addition of Allan Holdsworth (another Nucleus alumnus) as their first guitarist in five years.
+In November 1973, the group became a quintet again with the addition of Allan Holdsworth (another Nucleus alumnus) as their first guitarist in five years.
 This lineup recorded the album Bundles and managed to stay together until April 1975, when Holdsworth departed.
 He recommended John Etheridge as his replacement.
-In early 1976, the band were left with no original members when Ratledge chose to leave.
-At this point, Jenkins stopped playing saxophone and oboe and focused solely on keyboards, while saxophonist Alan Wakeman, who had made guest appearances with the band during Ratledge's last month with them, was recruited.
+At the beginning of 1976, saxophonist Alan Wakeman was added, at which point Jenkins stopped playing saxophone and oboe and focused solely on keyboards.
+In March 1976, the band were left with no original members when Ratledge chose to leave.

 After the release of Softs in 1976, Soft Machine's lineup continued to change regularly.
 Wakeman left in July, just after the album's release, and was replaced briefly by Ray Warleigh, who had worked with the band previously as a session player on Bundles.
-For a European tour later in the year, Ric Sanders joined on violin and Percy Jones took over from Babbington, who had suddenly quit.
+For a European tour later in the year, Ric Sanders joined on violin and Percy Jones of Brand X took over from Babbington, who had suddenly quit.
 Jones declined to join on a full-time basis and was replaced by Steve Cook.
 Live shows in 1977 spawned the band's first completely live release, Alive & Well: Recorded in Paris.
-After a final show in December 1978, Soft Machine disbanded and members went their separate ways.
+After a final show in December 1978, as a quartet without Sanders and with Allan Holdsworth returning to replace Etheridge, Soft Machine disbanded and members went their separate ways.